voberto/WSN_Temp_GUI/README.md

 $ pip install -r libs.txt
 ```

-Finally, run the 'gui_main.py' and enjoy!
+After that, don't forget to add all Python library paths to the .gitignore file.
+Finally, copy all the /src files to the dev path, run the 'gui_main.py' script and enjoy!

+#### 3.4 - Example usage

+TODO !!!